hacks456/documentation-user/odoo_sh/getting_started/first_module.rst

 * views/views.xml,
   a tree and a form view, with the menus opening them,
 * demo/demo.xml,
-  Demo records for the above example model.
+  demo records for the above example model,
 * controllers/controllers.py,
   an example of controller implementing some routes,
 * views/templates.xml,